Skip to content

 The content in this page was written at some unknown time prior to 2013.
 It needs updating and may contain inaccuracies.

 CiviCRM uses page template files to display all the pages.
-This makes it possible for a person to customize any CiviCRM screen to suit a special requirement or preference.
-The HTML for CiviCRM pages is not embedded in PHP code, instead a template engine (Smarty) sends the correct page to the web browser.
+This makes it possible for a person to implement your own version of the template to customize any CiviCRM screen to suit a special requirement or preference.

 You should be familiar with HTML and CSS syntax to be comfortable editing page templates.
 Some page templates additionally make use of JavaScript and an Ajax utility, JQuery.